The-Foreigners/The-Foreigners.github.io/objectives.md

     - Where is the Goliath temple?
 We left trail blazes towards temple off the road south.
     - Capture fanatic and determine cause of alteration: Detect Magic, Poison & Disease, or Evil.

+- Send message to Father William (Sending or Messenger).
+  - Route messages through Cpt.
+Thayne in Kuldera(?).
+  - Inform him of the loss of Orlane, can he research Snake Mother?

 - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.
   - Who is Nyett Toothsharp?

 - Secure and explore Vradth Keep in the Witchwood of Elsyr Vale.
   - See map, and read "The Rise and Fall of Rhestilor".
+  - Can the keep serve as a base of operations in the Vale?

 - Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
 (Potential source for lore?)